tektoncd/community/teps/0104-tasklevel-resource-requirements.md

 distribute the limit between a Sidecar and Steps, since they run at the same time.
 Therefore, the Task-level resource limit should be interpreted as the limit only for Steps, and Sidecar limits should be set separately.
 For consistency, Task-level requests should also be interpreted as requests for Steps only.
-Users should be able to specify both Task resource requirements and Sidecar resource requirements.
+Users should be able to specify both Task-level resource requirements and Sidecar resource requirements.

+### Authoring Time (Task) vs Runtime (TaskRun) configuration

+There are clear reasons to allow compute resources to be configured at runtime, as detailed in [TEP-0094](./0094-configuring-resources-at-runtime.md).
+For example, an image build Task may use different amounts of compute resources depending on what image is being built.

+The reasons for configuring compute resources at authoring time are less clear.
+Tasks that set compute resources are less reusable in different environments, and such configuration wouldn't be appropriate for Tasks in the Tekton catalog.

+Tekton currently allows users to specify resource requirements at authoring time via Task.Step.
+This feature exists because Tekton used to embed the Kubernetes container definition in a Step.
+As part of the future work for this proposal, we may choose to explore deprecating this field.
+Therefore, it does not make sense to add resource requirements to Task for consistency with resource requirements on Steps.

+In addition, adding resource requirements to Tasks implies that Tasks will always be run in a way where this field has meaning.
+This assumption is not true for situations where multiple Tasks may be run in a pod, such as in [TEP-0044](./0044-data-locality-and-pod-overhead-in-pipelines.md).

 ### Interaction with Step resource requirements

-Because Tekton will handle the logic for the combined resource requests of a Task or TaskRun, users should not be able to specify resource requests for both the Task or TaskRun and individual Steps.
+Because Tekton will handle the logic for the combined resource requests of a TaskRun, users should not be able to specify resource requests for both the TaskRun and individual Steps.
 This means:
-- If a Task defines [StepTemplate.Resources][stepTemplate] or [Step.Resources][step]:
+- If a Task defines [StepTemplate.Resources][stepTemplate] or [Step.Resources][step], and
-  - If the Task also defines ComputeResources, the Task will be rejected by the admission webhook.
-  - If the corresponding TaskRun defines ComputeResources, the value from the TaskRun will apply and the value from the Task will be ignored.
+the TaskRun defines ComputeResources, the value from the TaskRun will apply and the value from the Task will be ignored.
-- If a Task or TaskRun defines ComputeResources, the admission webhook should reject TaskRuns that also define [StepOverrides.Resources][stepOverride].
+- The admission webhook should reject TaskRuns that specify both ComputeResources and [StepOverrides.Resources][stepOverride].
+(TaskRuns should be able to define both ComputeResources and SidecarOverrides.Resources, however.)

-Users should not be able to mix and match Step resource requirements and Task resource requirements, even for different types of compute resources (e.g. CPU, memory).
+Users should not be able to mix and match Step resource requirements and TaskRun resource requirements, even for different types of compute resources (e.g. CPU, memory).

 ### Interaction with LimitRanges